After you have configured a run configuration for your project, you can run it in debug mode by pressing Shift + F9.

 It's also useful to know that any breakpoint can be quickly disabled by clicking on the gutter while holding Alt.

-Sometimes it happens that you need to insert minor changes in your code without shutting down the process.
-Since Java VM has such a feature as HotSwap, the IDE handles these cases automatically and offers you to reload the changed classes whenever you compile the changed classes while in debug mode.
+Sometimes you need to insert minor changes in your code without shutting down the process.
+Since the Java VM has a HotSwap feature, the IDE handles these cases automatically - it offers to reload the changed classes whenever you compile them while in debug mode.